kronn/log-without-upsetting-your-team/bughunt/01_motivation.md

 * `config.log_level = :debug`

-!SLIDE bullets incremental
+!SLIDE bullets incremental top
-.notes Advice: DO NOT RAISE THE LOGLEVEL.
+.notes Advise: DO NOT RAISE THE LOGLEVEL.
 I advise not to raise the loglevel for the whole application in this case.
 Actually, I cannot think of a good reason to make it more verbose than is is right now.